clark-pan/Symbols_WDYK/script.md

 - And because you're not using closures anymore, the Javascript engine can better optimize your code.

 So clearly a better way to do encapsulation.

+# Browser Support #

+Browser support for symbols are very good.
+Chrome and Opera, Firefox and IE Edge support them out of the box without any flags.
+Safari currently doesn't support it but its in webkit's javascript engine.
+You can use Symbols in NodeJS behind the harmony flag or without any flags with IO.js

 # Summary #